AmirS36/goosechase-music-discovery/README.md

 ## 🚀 Current Features

 - 🎵 Fetch 20-second Spotify previews
-- 💬 Swipe in six directions to express preferences
+- 💬 Swipe left or right to express preferences
 - 🤖 Backend generates music recommendations based on your vibe
 - 🧠 Builds a unique user profile using genres, tempo, mood, and lyrics